mandle420/DCS_Standalone_on_linux/README.md

 ## Getting it installed via Lutris

-An easy way to get started is to use Lutris.
 There are [two install scripts for standalone](https://lutris.net/games/dcs-world/) on Lutris
 ![Lutris Install Scripts](images/DCS.openbeta.png)
 I used the latter labeled Standalone Open Beta version, but they both should work as DCS no longer has an "OpenBeta" and I believe that the install scripts may be borked.

-### Getting it working
+### Getting it working with Lutris

 Both versions need some winetricks applied.
 Start the game once first to create the prefix, then use lutris's winetricks to add these .dll and font.
 ```
-<tricks command> vcrun2019 corefonts xact d3dcompiler_43
+vcrun2019 corefonts xact d3dcompiler_43
 ```
+you can open winetricks in lutris by clicking on DCS Do not open 1 LMB click only

 #### (updated for 2.9.12.5336)